estebanjosse/mcp-server-template/README.md

 ## Architecture Benefits

-1. **SDK Isolation**: mcpdotnet SDK is completely hidden in `Implementation.ModelContextProtocol` layer
+1. **SDK Isolation**: ModelContextProtocol SDK v0.5.0-preview.1 is completely hidden in `Implementation.ModelContextProtocol` layer
 2. **Stable API**: `Abstractions` layer provides compile-time guarantees
 3. **Testability**: All abstractions can be mocked for unit testing
 4. **SDK Replaceability**: Swap SDK by creating new implementation layer
 5. **Type Safety**: All contracts are strongly typed
 6. **Validation**: Options validated on startup using DataAnnotations
 7. **Clear Boundaries**: Each project has single responsibility
+8. **Simple Tool Creation**: `SimpleToolBase` eliminates boilerplate for common tools

 ## License